opendilab/DI-engine-docs/source/hands_on/sqil.rst

 .. image:: images/policy_sqil_2.png

 where :math:`{\alpha}`   is an optional but convenient parameter that can be used to determine the relative importance of entropy and reward.
-In practice, :math:`{\alpha}`  is a hyperparameter that has to be tuned (This is not a parameter to learn).
+In practice, :math:`{\alpha}`  is a hyperparameter that has to be tuned (not one to be learned during training).

 With respect to discrete action spaces, one can write down the Bellman's equation for action-value function: